MarsicoFL/mispitools/README.md

 ![](MispitoolsDNA_files/figure-gfm/unnamed-chunk-1-1.png)<!-- -->

-Mispitools allows simulations LR distributions considering both, H1: UP is MP and H2: UP is not MP, as true
+Mispitools allows LR distributions simulations considering both, H1: UP is MP and H2: UP is not MP, as true.

 Once obtained, false postive (FPR) and false negative rates (FNR) could be computed.
-This allows to calculate Matthews correlation coefficient for a specific LR threshold (T):
+This allows to calculate Matthews correlation coefficient (MCC) for a specific LR threshold (T):

 ``` r